Help keep our rivers clean – recycle your farm plastics

 LOCATIONS

-Four Rivers for LIFE Drop-Off Centres are planned for: Daltons ATVs Talsarn (Lampeter), Crymych, Llandovery, Sennybridge, Raglan, and Carmarthen (TBC).
+Four Rivers for LIFE Drop-Off Centres are planned for: Daltons ATVs Talsarn (Lampeter), Crymych, Llandovery, Sennybridge, Raglan, and Carmarthen.
 All within the four rivers catchment areas.
 More sites may be added based on demand.

 Agriculture Plastics Environment: info@ape-uk.com